pyr/cyanite/README.md

 ## Wiring up graphite-web to cyanite

-To display cyanite graphs from grahite, you need to run graphite-web from this branch for now: https://github.com/brutasse/graphite-web/tree/exoscale-graphite, you will also need the following module installed: https://github.com/brutasse/graphite-cyanite.
+To display cyanite graphs from grahite, you need to install graphite-web from source using the master branch at https://github.com/graphite-project/graphite-web.
+You will also need the following module installed: https://github.com/brutasse/graphite-cyanite.
 Stay tuned for a seamless installation procedure.

 ## Thanks

-Thanks go out to @brutasse for his work on https://github.com/brutasse/graphite-cyanite and modifications in his `graphite-exoscale` branch of graphite-web: https://github.com/brutasse/graphite-web.
+Thanks go out to @brutasse for his work on https://github.com/brutasse/graphite-cyanite and the addition of pluggable backends in graphite-web.

 We're also indebted to the creator of graphite which we've been using for a while and for the rest of the crew at exoscale.